BrotherSam66/testgoreleaser/docs/references/pipeline.md

 (1 + 2) * 3  # == 9
 ```

-## statement
+## Statement

-All expressions in the PPL can be regarded as value statements.
-When the expression ends with the statement delimiter `;` or `\n`, it will be regarded as a statement.
-For example, the following script contains four statements
+All expressions in the PPL can be treated as value statements when expressions are ended by list seperators `;` or `\n` , it would be treated as one statement, such as the following script content containing four statements.

 ```go
 len("abc")